jcmgray/xyzpy/docs/auto_grow.md

 # Growing crops automatically

-`xyzpy-auto-grow` watches one directory for `.xyz-*` [`Crop`](#cropping.Crop) directories.
-It grows missing batches from all Crops with one worker pool.
-It takes one batch from each Crop in turn.
-This lets a new Crop start before an older Crop finishes.
+Use the CLI `xyzpy-auto-grow` to watch a directory for *any* `.xyz-*` [`Crop`](#cropping.Crop) directories and automatically grow missing batches.
+The batches are taken round-robin fashion from the crops, so that no one crop blocks all others.
 See
 [Batched / Distributed generation](computing_results.ipynb) for Crops
 themselves, and the other ways to grow them.

 ## Start the watcher